 In the travel blogging world, this typically involves partnering with brands like hotels, airlines, and tourism boards.

 You can find sponsored post opportunities by joining sponsored post networks or pitching to brands directly.
 Some good networks to join are Linqia, Izea, Real Clever, Aspire IQ, Cooperatize, and Blog Meets Brand.

 It’s possible to make a lot of money as a travel blogger.

-Some of the most successful travel bloggers are making well over six figures every year while traveling the world!
+Some of the most successful travel bloggers are making well over six figures every year while traveling the world and blogging about it!